RBergua/openfast/docs/source/user/aerodyn-olaf/InputFiles.rst

 The VTK file should be a legacy ASCII VTK file, with DATASET POLYDATA POINTS and POLYGONS.
 A sample VTK file is provided below for two panels forming a regular grid in the XY plane.
 The connectivity of the polygons needs to be such that the normal points away from the body and into the fluid.
-In the example below, the normals are in the z direction which would be typical for a bottom wall with fluid above.
+In the example below, the polygons are defined clockwise when viewed from above, which results in the normals internally defined by OLAF pointing in the `+z` direction.
+This configuration is typical of a bottom wall with fluid above it: the OLAF normals point from the wall toward the fluid.
+However, when applying the right-hand-rule convention, the resulting normals point from the fluid toward the interior of the body.
-When use **WrVTK**, OLAF will write separate VTK files containing various information related to the source panels, such as the pressure coefficient, area, force per area, normals.
+When using **WrVTK**, OLAF will write separate VTK files containing various information related to the source panels, such as the pressure coefficient, area, force per area, normals.
 Looking at the orientation of the normals is extremely important (In Paraview, select 3D Glyph, Arrows, and select the `Normals` output, scaled by the `Normals`).
 The BodyID CELL_DATA can be used to separate different patches, which can help the post processing.
 This is optional, OLAF doesn't use it currently, but it is written back in the output files of OLAF.

 Curious readers may look at the unittest `Test_SrcPnl_Sphere` of OLAF that test the pressure coefficient